Developing and Sharing

 Kern County, California is the focus area for the D-SET Hub.
 By bringing investors, educational, research, development, and business resources to D-SET Hub, African American, women and minority entrepreneurs can realize their dreams of one day owning a sustainable business in technology and other business and supply chain ecosystems.

-(The iHUB2 Program launches on April 1, 2022.
+(The iHUB2 Program launched on April 1, 2022.
 We will be providing continual updates on the D-SET HUB.)